DecruKeanu/The-Director/README.md

 ```

-#### BuildUp
+#### Build-up

-This is the BuildUp stage of the implemented director.
-It will start by by writing the stage to the HUD.
-It will then update the stored max stress level if it increased, after that the enemy wave will spawn with normal zombies.
-It will then decide the enemy spawn frequency decided on how long the builUp stage is.
+This is the *Build-up* stage of the Director.
+It will start by transferring information about the stage to the HUD.
+It will then update the current stress level as the new maximum stress level during the *Build-up* stage.
+The maximum stress level can only be increased.
+After that the enemy wave will spawn with normal zombies.
+The Director will then decide the enemy spawn frequency dependant on the duration of the *Build-up* stage.

 ```c#
     void BuildUp()